 writer, mover, teacher, seeker

-Jennifer is a writer and a movement facilitator who blends two passions—movement and writing—to create unique classes and workshops that draw from a variety of inspiration: Pilates, restorative movement, yoga, strength work and art.
-Each session is infused with a generous dose of grace, play and curiosity, and guided both by ancient inherent wisdom and by the latest science research.
-One in the same, some might say.
+Jennifer is a writer and movement facilitator who blends two passions—movement and writing—to create unique classes and workshops.
+Drawing from a variety of inspiration: Pilates, restorative movement, yoga, strength work, art, Jennifer honors and respects the lived experience of each student she works with.
+Each session is infused with a generous dose of grace, play and curiosity, guided by ancient inherent wisdom and the latest science research.
+One and the same, some might say.

 a writer who moves